Active ingredient

 The usual dose for adults and children is 2.5 mg per kilogram of your body weight each day (or alternatively 50 to 75 mg per m2 of your body surface area each day).
 Your doctor will calculate and adjust your dose based on your body weight, results of your blood tests, whether or not you are taking other chemotherapy medicines and your kidney and liver function.

-You can take your medicine with food or on an empty stomach but the choice of method should be consistent from day to day.
+You can take Mercaptopurine with food or on an empty stomach, but the choice of method should be consistent from day to day.
 You should take your medicine at least 1 hour before or 2 hours after having milk or dairy products.

-If you take more Mercaptopurine than you should, tell your doctor immediately or go to a hospital straight away.
+If you take more Mercaptopurine than you should, you may feel sick, vomit or have diarrhoea.
+Tell your doctor immediately or go to a hospital immediately straight away.
 Take the medicine pack with you.

 Tell your doctor.
 Do not take a double dose to make up for a forgotten dose.